webtown-php/kunstmaan-frontend-user-bundle/README.md

 ```

-Step7: Update your database schema:
+*Step7: Update your database schema*:

 Now that the bundle is configured, the last thing you need to do is update your database schema because you have added a new entity, the AcmeFrontendUser class which you created in Step 4.